reinierdevalk/abtab/README.md

    You can see that the virtual environment is activated when your CLI terminal prompt has changed to something similar to `(venv)`.

-   Once the virtual environment is activated, you must install all project-specific Python packages in it -- see [Installing project-specific Python packages in the virtual environment](#installing-project-specific-Python-packages-in-the-virtual-environment).
+   Once the virtual environment is activated, you must install all project-specific Python packages in it (see [Installing project-specific Python packages in the virtual environment](#installing-project-specific-Python-packages-in-the-virtual-environment)).

    To deactivate the virtual environment, run
     ```